|

 no bearing.
 According to our laws, the defendant has to be punished if,

 of course, there are no circumstances which would make this an excusable homicide.
-I shall get to this later.
+I shall

 First and foremost we should clarify the point as to whether or not this